Margaret Bonds: Los Angeles

 Margaret Bonds had been deeply disturbed by the Watts Rebellion in Los Angeles in 1965, and early in 1966 she began clearing her calendar of obligations in New York.
-By November 1967 she was ready to move to Los Angeles, working as Music Director and teaching piano at the Los Angeles Inner City Institute and at the Inner City Cultural Center.
-In 1972 the Los Angeles Philharmonic performed her Credo for chorus and orchestra (which had already been performed in Washington, D.C., in 1965 and San Francisco in 1967.
+By November 1967 she was ready to move to Los Angeles, working as music director and teaching piano at the Los Angeles Inner City Institute and at the Inner City Cultural Center.
+Also in 1967, Bonds composed Troubled Water, a piano piece that melds spiritual melody with jazz and classical features.
+In 1972 the Los Angeles Philharmonic performed her Credo for chorus and orchestra (which had already been performed in Washington, D.C., in 1965 and San Francisco in 1967).
 Bonds died unexpectedly a few months later, shortly after her 59th birthday.

 Collaborations with Langston Hughes

-Langston Hughes (1901–1967) was a prolific African-American poet and writer.
+Langston Hughes (1901–1967) was a prolific African American poet and writer.
 Hughes and Bonds became great friends after meeting in person in 1936, and she set much of his work to music.
 On May 22, 1952, Hughes (poet), Bonds (pianist), and Daniel Andrews (baritone) collaborated on a project called "An Evening of Music and Poetry in Negro Life", which they performed at Community Church.
 This project took place just months after Bonds' debut solo performance at Town Hall in New York City, February 7, 1952.
 Ever a good friend, Hughes sent Bonds a telegram the afternoon of her performance, telling her how much he desired to be present and sending his best wishes.

 Bonds wrote several music-theater works.
 In 1959, she set music to Shakespeare in Harlem, a libretto by Hughes.
 It premiered in 1960 at the 41st Street Theater.
 Other collaborations include "The Negro Speaks of Rivers", "Songs of the Seasons", and "Three Dream Portraits".
 Another work based on a text by Langston Hughes was first performed in February 2018 in Washington, DC, by the Georgetown University Concert Choir under Frederick Binkholder.
 Entitled "Simon Bore the Cross", it is a cantata for piano and voice, and is based on the spiritual "He Never Said a Mumblin' Word".

 The death of Langston Hughes in 1967 was difficult for Bonds.
 Afterward, she left her husband and daughter to move from New York to Los Angeles where she remained until her death on April 26, 1972.